How do pet trackers work?

 In 2011, Lintek was able to start developing a tracker at 1/5 of the size of it’s original GPS trackers and have smartphones rather than computers to receive location updates.

-So the first Petrek LT-903G was born, a simple call & text for location device that would reply you with a Google map link of it's current approximate location.
-In 2012 we developed the Petrek GPS (LT-905G) and with the help of a talented Boy from Saint Kentigern College in New Zealand we successfully launched our current Petrek GPS model and the first retailed app based tracker in it's time.
+The first Petrek LT-903G was born, a simple call & text for location device that would reply you with a Google map link of its current approximate location.
+In 2012 we developed the Petrek GPS (LT-905G) and with the help of a talented Boy from Saint Kentigern College in New Zealand we successfully launched our first app based GPS tracker with automatic reporting intervals.

-Conclusion - All the technologies currently available in the Petrek range have different ways of finding and preventing your pet from getting lost.
-So we hope that our readers now understand where technology is at with pet trackers and what suits them best.
+Conclusion - All the technologies currently available (while stocks last) in the Petrek range have different ways of finding and preventing your pet from getting lost.
+So we hope the information above helps pet owners understand where technology is at with pet trackers and what suits them best.

 For more in-depth answers please visit our commonly asked questions page to see the little things petrek users ask.
-No trackers are perfect, you simply choose the tracker best suited in terms of functions, sizing, weight etc, for you and your pet.
+No trackers are perfect, you simply choose the tracker best suited in terms of functions, sizing, weight etc, for you and your furry baby.

 Lintek can never guarantee the safety of your pet but we do try our best to make solutions that help you reduce the risk of losing your pet completely.